-Elyse Cherry is Chief Executive Officer of Boston Community Capital, and President of its affiliates, Boston Venture Fund, Aura Mortgage Advisors and NSP Residential.
-Ms. Cherry helped found Boston Community Capital in 1984 as a member of its original Board of Directors.
-Since then, Ms. Cherry has been integrally involved in the development and growth of Boston Community Capital from a start-up organization to what is, today, a national model for community investment.
-During Ms. Cherry’s fourteen-year tenure as CEO, she has spearheaded two successful rounds of aggressively implemented strategic planning and has grown assets under management by a factor of more than thirty-five.
-Under her leadership, Boston Community Capital has grown from a single, debt-based business line to a multi-tiered organization that includes two double bottom-line venture funds, a national tax credit program, a mortgage brokerage, a mortgage lender aimed at stabilizing urban neighborhoods, a real estate acquisition entity, and an alternative energy initiative focused on controlling utility costs in multi-family affordable housing developments.
-Among other activities, BCC now has invested more than $900 million in low-income communities, has financed more than 14,800 affordable housing units and 1.5 million square feet of commercial real estate in distressed communities, has invested in more than twenty companies, and has created or preserved more than 4,000 jobs.
+Elyse helped found Boston Community Capital in 1984 as a member of its original Board of Directors.
+Since then, she has been integrally involved in the development and growth of Boston Community Capital from a start-up organization to what is, today, a national model for community investment.
+After serving as chair of the organization’s board of directors, she took the helm on a full-time basis in 1997.During her tenure as CEO, Elyse has spearheaded two successful rounds of aggressively implemented strategic planning and has grown assets under management from $30 million to over $840 million.
+Under her leadership, Boston Community Capital has grown from a single, debt-based business line to a multi-tiered organization that includes two double bottom-line venture funds, a national tax credit program, a mortgage lender aimed at stabilizing urban neighborhoods, a real estate acquisition entity, and an alternative energy initiative focused on measuring and controlling utility costs in multi-family and affordable housing.